 Friend, we will fight on forever, forever and forever!

 Some attribute these words to Rewi.
 Others believe they were uttered by Hauraki Tonganui, a Taupō chief.
-Regardless of who spoke, the intent of the defenders was clear.
+Whoever spoke, the intent of the defenders was clear.
 This helped foster the idea that Ōrākau was a historic ‘last stand’ for Māori.

 To a suggestion that the women be allowed to leave the pa, Te Paerata’s daughter Ahumai replied: ‘Ke taki ano tikanga, me te tangata, me te wahine, me mate katoa’ – ‘There is one rule for the men and the women; all will die together.’
-Two more assaults were beaten back, but it was obvious that the defenders could not hold out for much longer.
+Though two more assaults were beaten back, it was obvious that the defenders could not hold out for much longer.

-Chris Pugsley estimates that at least 160 of the pā’s defenders were killed.
-Women were bayoneted to death as they lay wounded.
+Chris Pugsley estimates that at least 160 of the pā’s occupants were killed, with women bayoneted as they lay wounded.
 Interpreter William Mair expressed his ‘disgust at the generally obscene and profane behaviour of the troops’.
-Attempts to explain these actions by claiming the women had dressed like men failed to convince many.
-The British casualties were 17 dead and 50 wounded.
+Attempts to justify these actions by claiming the women had dressed like men convinced few.
+British casualties over the three days of fighting were 17 dead and 50 wounded.

 James Belich argues that the British victory at Ōrākau was also their ‘cruellest disappointment of the entire war.’
-The King Movement still existed, albeit deep in the central North Island forests in Ngāti Maniapoto land behind a new aukati.
+The King Movement still existed as an independent entity, albeit in Ngāti Maniapoto land south of the Puniu River, the new aukati.

 Chris Pugsley, on the other hand, sees Ōrākau as the ‘decisive victory that Cameron had sought.’
-The war north of the Pūniu was now over.
-A fourth line of defence was prepared to protect the aukati.
+The war north of the Pūniu was now over, but a fourth line of defence was prepared beyond the aukati.
 Tāmihana and Rewi Maniapoto warned British envoys that ‘if the Pākehā attempted to carry on the war in any district beyond the boundary they would fight again’.
-The British forces did not attack.
+The British did not attack.

-Attention now turned eastwards to Tauranga and Bay of Plenty, a conduit for reinforcements and supplies for the Kīngitanga.
+Attention now turned eastwards to Tauranga and Bay of Plenty, through which reinforcements and supplies had flowed to the Kīngitanga.